jsvensson/octopress/source/about/index.markdown

 My email is _myfirstname @ this domain_.
 Consider this a puzzle.

 You can also find me on [Twitter](https://twitter.com/echo) and [GitHub](https://github.com/jsvensson).

+## Comment policy ##

+My comment policy is, at the moment, quite simply _no comments_.

+I may or may not change my mind in the future.
+But as it stands right now, I find comments mostly annoying.
+Most of the time it's either spam or something that contributes absolutely nothing at all.

+I do however encourage people to write responses on their own blog.
+I'll spot them if they link me.